zmargv/meteorologist/README.md

 longitude = parsed_data["results"][0]["geometry"]["location"]["lng"]
 ```

-Now that we've explored in the console, it's time to write some permanent programs...
+Now that we've explored in the console, it's time to take these three lines (or something like them, anyway) and write some permanent programs...

 ## Part 1: Street &rarr; Coords